Austin A. King

 Austin Augustus King (September 21, 1802 – April 22, 1870) was an American lawyer, politician, and military officer.
-A Democrat, he was the tenth Governor of Missouri and a one-term United States Congressman.
+A Democrat, he was the tenth governor of Missouri and a one-term U.S. representative.

 Early life

 Austin King hailed from a long family line of military and political service.
 His maternal grandfather, John Sevier, was a U.S. Congressman and Governor.

 King was born in Sullivan County, Tennessee, to Walter and Nancy (Sevier) King, one of eleven children.
 Nancy was the daughter of famed military leader and Tennessee politician John Sevier.
 King's father was a farmer and often helped him on the farm.
 Austin King received his education in the frontier schools of his native state and then studied law under an attorney, as was often the case in those times. he also took private lessons in Latin and Greek.
 King was admitted to the Tennessee Bar in 1822 and practiced in the Jackson, Tennessee, area until 1830 when he moved to Columbia, Boone County, Missouri.

 In Columbia, King formed a successful law partnership with John B. Gordon, "riding the circuit"—by horse and sometimes by riverboat on the Missouri River—providing legal services to the communities of central and eastern Missouri.
 He also became involved with Missouri Democratic politics shortly after arriving.
-Another early affiliation and a family tradition along with politics, was military service.
+Another early affiliation, and a family tradition along with politics, was military service.
 With the outbreak of the Black Hawk War in 1832, King was appointed a colonel and served with the First Regiment, Third Division, Missouri State Militia.